Ramanathan03/Face-data/README.md

  ##### Responsiveness
 Using Google Chrome developer tools to test how each stage of the application displays at different screen width.

+##### Dashboards are intended for full size screens
+Why am I saying this in mobile-screen, charts are affecting my footer.